OpenDSA/OpenDSA-stable/Doc/source/Configuration.rst

 Module and Exercise Removal
 ===========================

 * Only the modules listed in the configuration file will be included.
   To remove a module from the book, simply remove the module object from the configuration file.

 * To remove an exercise from a module, set the "remove" attribute to true.
 Exercises that do not appear in the configuration file will still be included in the book using the default configuration options.
-During configuration, a list will be printed of any exercises which were encountered in the modules but not present in the configuration file.
+During compilation, a list will be printed of any exercises which were encountered in the modules but not present in the configuration file.

 Future Features